Holes and islands in random point sets: Our results

 To our knowledge, Theorem~\ref{thm:islands_2d} is the first nontrivial upper bound on the minimum number of $k$-islands a point set in $\RR^d$ with $d>2$ can have.
 For $d=2$, Fabila-Monroy and Huemer~\cite{FabilaMonroyHuemer2012} showed that, for every fixed $k \in\NN$, the Horton sets with $n$ points contain only $O(n^2)$ $k$-islands.
 For $d>2$, Valtr~\cite{VALTR1992b} introduced a $d$-dimensional analogue of Horton sets.
+The exact definition is rather technical; see Section~\ref{sec:prop-Horton}.
 Perhaps surprisingly, these sets contain asymptotically more than $O(n^d)$ $k$-islands for $k \geq d+1$.
 For each $k$ with $d+1 \leq k \leq 3 \cdot 2^{d-1}$, they even contain asymptotically more than $O(n^d)$ $k$-holes.

 \begin{theorem} Let $d \geq 2$ and $k$ be fixed positive integers.
 Then every $d$-dimensional Horton set $H$ with $n$ points contains at least $\Omega(n^{\min\{2^{d-1},k\}})$ $k$-islands in $H$.
 If $k \leq 3 \cdot 2^{d-1}$, then $H$ even contains at least $\Omega(n^{\min\{2^{d-1},k\}})$ $k$-holes in $H$. \end{theorem}